Setting Up OpenClaw on a Mac Mini: The Dedicated AI Machine Approach

 pmset -g

-Next, enable Remote Login so you can SSH into the Mini from another machine on your network:
+Next, enable Remote Login so you can SSH into the Mini from another machine on your network for maintenance:

 # Enable SSH access